 It’s music to my ears.
 From that point on, I — and the awe-inspiring landscapes — have her undivided attention.
 No pinging texts from friends.
 No tech-zombie glaze.
 Just us and all the memories we’ll create.

 Here are a few of our favorite summertime experiences in this remarkable corner of the Pacific Northwest.
 Even after five years of road-tripping here, it still feels as if we’ve barely scratched the surface.

 Flip-Flops to Wool Socks

 We left Portland at lunchtime one sunny, 80-degree day.
-By dinner we arrived at a campsite rivaling anything I’d backpacked into during my pre-kid days.
-The pristine lake reflected craggy rock faces rising up from water’s edge.
+By dinner we had arrived at a campsite rivaling anything I’d backpacked into during my pre-kid days.
+The pristine lake reflected craggy rock faces rising up from the water’s edge.
 Trout splashed and gulped up the evening’s hatch of flies.
 Welcome to Anthony Lakes Campground.
 Current population: 12, counting the two of us.
 We rushed to pitch the tent so we could make a few casts before dusk.
-Then after a warm fire, we settled in for the night, the air growing ever brisker.
+Then, after a warm fire, we settled in for the night, the air growing ever brisker.
 I awoke very early to the moon shining through our tent and a big surprise outside — summer snow, which, thankfully, melted by breakfast.
-Note to self: Next time, bring a wool blanket.
+Note to self: Next time, bring some wool socks and a blanket.

 Flat Rocks, Jagged Peaks